Philadelphia #Walk4Williams 2019

 Understanding Williams Syndrome: Genetic condition brings host of medical problems but also unlimited capacity to love

 WGN-TV in Chicago ran an insensitive and uninformed piece on Williams syndrome.
-Several WS parents rallied and reached out to them demanding an apology (which the news station offered) but also requested that they do a story that would reflect Williams syndrome realistically, which they did.
+Several parents rallied and reached out to them demanding an apology (which the news station offered) but also requested that they do a story that would reflect Williams syndrome realistically, which they did.
 It aired July 27, 2017.
+The power of community!
 To watch the entire segment, click here.

 Hundreds Walk for Williams while Honoring Boy Killed in School Shooting